 |Facing the city (to the left) in nearby Santa Cruz on a rare sunny day in winter.

 |Be sure to walk by and through the plaza near the Puerto on sunny days!

 |Rent a bike or use the city bikes to take rides around the coast in the summer.

 Don’t forget to see the city’s sights – both during the day and at night!
-(Not a complete list at all but something to get you started.)
+(Not a complete list but something to get you started.)

 Torre de Hércules (Hercules Tower)